Pussy Tourette

 Pussy Tourette is the stage name for an American drag queen, composer and singer.

 She is best known for her single "French Bitch", for which a music video/short film directed by Andrei Rozen was made and included in the film festival compilation DVD Boys' Shorts: The New Queer Cinema.
 The song is a comedic, high camp dance track about the duplicitous title character who "stole my man, 'cause she felt the need to scratch an itch".
-There is a mild lyrical suggestion that the subject has had an overseas sex-change operation, though this must be inferred by the listener.
 The chorus is sung in Franglish and contains the wordplay, "Je suis oh-so-hot!
 Vous-voulez my twat, s'il vous plait?".
 The song was remixed for club play and was well-received in gay venues.